What's On

 a person sitting on a seat looking up

 Not going to lie, when we scanned the Mind events on offer at Vivid Sydney 2026, our whole office couldn't get enough of the line-up.
 Its dangerously good with immersive art shows, thoughtful talks and award-winning filmmakers right at your fingertips.
-Cop the full program here, check out my picks below:
+Check out my picks below:

 • Midweek Minds: Legally Bonded—Mindy Seu, Shaun Daniel Allen (Shal) and Jason Phu at the State Library discussing how artists are able to own (or not) their work and voice, under the forces of AI-generated content.
 June 10, State Library.